thehme/100-days-of-code/log.md

 100 Days Of Code - Log

+### Day 35: September 18, 2018

+**Today's Progress**: I finished setting up the activity for what will be the editor of items in my inventory app.

+**Thoughts**: I am having an issue with an icon, so tomorrow I will see if the floating icon is causing the app to crash because of the scr attribute setting or the files I imported.

 ### Day 34: September 17, 2018

 **Today's Progress**: I re-implemented the cursor adapter and got rid of the error from yesterday.
 I also implemented the insert method and enabled notifications, so when I add dummy date, it is refreshed in the UI.